History of rugby union: Antecedents of rugby union

 Primitive forms of football included harpastum, played by the Roman where two opposing teams competed to throw a large ball into an opposition net, fighting for possession of the ball.
 Medieval Irishmen played caid, carrying an inflated bladder and using arched trees as goals.
 The Welsh played an inter-parish game using a wooden ball called cnapan.
 Frenchmen played soule and Georgians played lelo burti.

 Other forms of traditional football similar to rugby have been played throughout Europe and beyond.
 Many of these involved handling of the ball, and scrummaging formations.
 For example, New Zealand had Ki-o-rahi, Australia marn grook, Japan kemari, the Scottish Borders Jeddart Ba' and Cornwall Cornish hurling, Central Italy Calcio Fiorentino, East Anglia Campball.

 The first detailed description of what was almost certainly football in England was given by William FitzStephen in about 1174–1183.
 He described the activities of London youths during the annual festival of Shrove Tuesday:

 After lunch all the youth of the city go out into the fields to take part in a ball game.
 The students of each school have their own ball; the workers from each city craft are also carrying their balls.
 Older citizens, fathers, and wealthy citizens come on horseback to watch their juniors competing, and to relive their own youth vicariously: you can see their inner passions aroused as they watch the action and get caught up in the fun being had by the carefree adolescents.

 Numerous attempts were made to ban football games, particularly the most rowdy and disruptive forms.
 This was especially the case in England, and in other parts of Europe, during the Middle Ages and early modern period.
 Between 1324 and 1667, in England alone, football was banned by more than 30 royal and local laws.
 The need to repeatedly proclaim such laws demonstrated the difficulty in enforcing bans on popular games.
 King Edward II was so troubled by the unruliness of football in London that, on 13 April 1314, he issued a proclamation banning it:

-"Forasmuch as there is great noise in the city caused by hustling over large balls from which many evils may arise which God forbid; we command and forbid, on behalf of the King, on pain of imprisonment, such game to be used in the city in the future."
+Forasmuch as there is great noise in the city caused by hustling over large balls from which many evils may arise which God forbid; we command and forbid, on behalf of the King, on pain of imprisonment, such game to be used in the city in the future.

-In 1531, Sir Thomas Elyot wrote that English "Footeballe is nothinge but beastlie furie and extreme violence".
+In 1531, Sir Thomas Elyot wrote that English "Foote balle is nothinge but beastlie furie and extreme violence".

+While many of these statutes were in practice obsolete by the 1700s, they remained technically enforceable in law, until all doubts were removed by the Gaming Act 1845.